gnss-sdr/geniuss-place/CONTRIBUTING.md

 ## Contributing to the source code of this website

-When start working on a new improvement, please **always** branch off from `master`.
+When start working on a new improvement, please **always** branch off from `main`.
 Open a new branch and start working on it:

 ```
 $ git checkout -b my_feature